 New to the idea of backhaul?
 Open this drawer

-Backhaul vs fronthaul
+Backhaul vs. fronthaul

-When you use multiple Wi-Fi broadcasters — in a mesh network or a combo of a router and an extender — there are two types of connections: fronthaul and backhaul.
+When you use multiple Wi-Fi broadcastersโin a mesh network or a combo of a router and an extenderโthere are two types of connections: fronthaul and backhaul.

-Fronthaul is the Wi-Fi signals broadcast outward for clients or the network ports for wired devices.
-It’s what we generally expect from a Wi-Fi broadcaster.
+Fronthaul is the Wi-Fi signals broadcast outward for clients or the local area network (LAN) ports for wired devices.
+It's what we generally expect from a Wi-Fi broadcaster.

 Backhaul (a.k.a backbone,) on the other hand, is the link between one satellite Wi-Fi broadcaster and another, which can be the network’s primary router, a switch, or another satellite unit.

 This link works behind the scenes to keep the hardware units together as a system.
 It also determines the ceiling bandwidth (and speed) of all devices connected to the particular broadcaster.
+It's the backbone of the system.

-The connection type, a Wi-Fi band or a network port, used for the backhaul is often called the uplink.
-A Wi-Fi broadcaster might use one of its bands (2.4GHz, 5GHz, or 6GHz) or a network port for the uplink.
+At the satellite/extender unit, the connection used for the backhaulโa Wi-Fi link or a network portโis often called the uplink.
+Generally, a Wi-Fi broadcaster might use one of its bands (2.4GHz, 5GHz, or 6GHz) or a network port for the uplink.

 When a Wi-Fi band handles backhaul and fronthaul simultaneously, only half its bandwidth is available to either end.
 From the perspective of a connected client, that phenomenon is called signal loss.